 If you have ventured out on some of the scenic back roads of Kansas, you have probably seen quite a few old barns—simple barns, ornate barns, wood barns, stone barns…and round barns.
 Round barns aren’t always round.
 Many times they have eight, twelve, or sixteen sides.
 One old barn in eastern Kansas had twenty-four sides!
 Only a few barns are considered “true circular.”
 Why build … Continue reading Why Did People Build Round Barns?

 You or your children have always wanted a horse or pony, and now that you have a home in the country the time is right to buy one.
 But before you purchase your first horse, some preliminary research is in order.
 Getting Your First Horse by Judith Dutson is a great place to start.
-Another outstanding book from Storey Publishing, this guide walks beginners through … Continue reading Getting Your First Horse
+This guide walks beginners through the process of buying and caring … Continue reading Getting Your First Horse